-To be eligible for an ABLE Account the individual with a disability must:

-- (1) receive SSI or SSDI OR submit certification that meets the criteria for a disability certification - (2) have documentation that the disability or condition occurred / existed before the age of 26
+To be eligible for an ABLE Account, the individual with a disability must: receive SSI or SSDI OR have their licensed physician sign a document (sample disability certificate) including the diagnosis and stating that they have "marked and severe" functional limitations which began before age 26.have documentation that the disability or condition occurred / existed before the age of 26

 Savings will be available on a prepaid debit card that can be used anywhere a MasterCard can be used (cannot be used at an ATM).
 There are three different investment options: conservative, moderate and aggressive.
 It is important to note that savings in an ABLE Account are subject to Medicaid payback, after the person with disability passes away.
-For up to date information on investments and costs, see the Washington State ABLE Savings Plan website: www.washingtonstateable.com or call 1-844-600-2253
+For up-to-date information on investments and costs, see the Washington State ABLE Savings Plan website: www.washingtonstateable.com or call 1-844-600-2253